prius2055/Currency-Exchange-app/README.md

 I would like to thank the Microverse team for their support.

-I would also like to appreciate the creative commons team for the graphical design and particularly Nelson Sakwa the author of the design.
+I would also like to appreciate [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the [original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))  as required by the [creative commons license](https://creativecommons.org/licenses/).

 > Click on this link to checkout them out.